lealre/fs-mcp/README.md

 docker run -p 8080:8080 -v /your/directory/path:/baseDir lealre/fs-mcp -volume "/your/directory/path:/baseDir"
 ```

-- Replace `/your/directory/path` with the actual path you wish to serve.
+- Replace `/your/directory/path` with the actual path you want to serve.
 - The `-p` flag maps your local machine's port to the Docker container's port.
 - The `-v` flag specifies the path to the base directory similarly in the `--volume` flag to ensure Docker has access to your files.

 This setup will start the server at `http://localhost:8080`, serving the specified directory.

 > [!IMPORTANT]
-> To this properly works, make sure you pass the same arguments in `-v` and `-volume`.
+> For this to work properly, ensure the paths in `-v` and `-volume` match exactly.

-The container base folder volume name (`/baseDir`) can be any name, and you can change the port by adding the `-port` flag and changing the `-p` in Docker.
+The container’s base folder volume name (`/baseDir`) can be customized, and the port can be changed using the `-port` flag (along with adjusting `-p` in Docker).
 Example:

 ```shell
 docker run -p 8081:8081 -v /your/directory/path:/baseDir lealre/fs-mcp -volume "/your/directory/path:/baseDir" -port 8081